kaikiat/fyp-cd/README.md

 ## BlueGreen Rollouts
 1. Refer to manifest file in  `blue_green/rollout/google_deployment_helm/helm/sgdecoding-online-scaled`
+2. Delete existing app in argocd using `argocd app delete sgdecoding-online-scaled`
+3. In `application.yaml` under `spec.source.path` change the path to `path: blue_green/rollout/google_deployment_helm/helm/sgdecoding-online-scaled`
+4. In the secrets define `MASTER=sgdecoding-online-scaled-master`
+5. For the next git commit, change the value to `MASTER=sgdecoding-online-scaled-master-preview`
-2. Change the image in the values.yaml and commit to the main branch
+6. Change the image in the values.yaml and commit to the main branch

 ## Promethues and Grafana in-depth
 1. Go to `Explore` in the Grafana UI.